DatasetRetrieval/submission176_code/README.md

 # submission176_code

-This project provides the code of the experiments for entity-based retrieval with entity expansion and ranking functions that take hierachical relations of entities into account.
+This project provides the code of the experiments for entity-based retrieval with entity expansion and ranking functions that take hierarchical relations of entities into account.

 ## Overview